scottgriv/PRG-Personal-Repository-Guidelines/PRG.md

 This file connects this repository to the **PRG** guideline and categorization system.
 - Include this file in your projects root folder for this repo to properly connect to your PRG system.
-- To include external projects outside of GitHub (if configured to not ignore private projects in the script), add them to the `categories/project_tier_table_private.md` table manually following the structure of the table.
-- To include private repositories within GitHub (if configured to not ignore private repositories in the script), optionally include a icon for your private repo in the `images` folder and add them to the `categories/project_tier_table_private.md` table manually following the structure of the table.
+- Follow the instructions in the [PRG-Personal-Repository-Guidelines - Table Generator Guide](https://github.com/scottgriv/PRG-Personal-Repository-Guidelines/blob/main/categories/table_generator_guide.md) for more information on how to use the **PRG** system and **PRG Connection File (PRGCF)**.

 > [!CAUTION]
 > Lines 7-10 are mapped in the `scripts/project_tier_table.py` script to the PRG system.
 Do not move or change these lines without adjusting the script to account for this change.

-## Visit the PRG Repository
+## Visit the Official PRG Repository and Website

 Visit the official [Personal Repository Guidelines (PRG)](https://github.com/scottgriv/PRG-Personal-Repository-Guidelines) repository for more details.

+Visit the official [The Official PRG Website](https://prgoptimized.com) to add your GitHub to the **PRG Showcase**.

 <p align="center">
     <a href="https://github.com/scottgriv/PRG-Personal-Repository-Guidelines" target="_blank">